SolhavenGames/Elementals-of-Tulia/README.md

 - **_Zezri_** is forced to trap **_Zero_** in her pocket dimension, as he kept attempting to fight her.
 - **_Aeri_** begins making plans to flee after narrowly evading capture by Coven soldiers.
 ## T-Year 922
 - First HUMAN (Humanoid Unit for Mitigation, Armor, and Nullification) units are deployed.
 They are highly experimental and Elementals defeat them with ease.
+(E-Yer 2038)
+-